oclipa/csharp-cheat-sheet/README.md

   <button type="button" class="collapsible">+ &gt;&gt; (Bitshift Right)
 <code class="ex">
 Shifts the digits of a binary number to the right (and fills the gaps with 0 if the number is positive, and with 1 if the number is negative).
-Is the same as multiplying the base 10 number by 2 to the power of N. e.g.  37 >> 3 == 37 / Math.pow(2,3) == 37 / 8
+Is the same as dividing the base 10 number by 2 to the power of N. e.g.  37 >> 3 == 37 / Math.pow(2,3) == 37 / 8
 </code>
   </button>